 Course Delivery Options

-Inspire Education (RTO# 32067) delivers the BSB51319 Diploma of Work Health & Safety online, and through Mixed Mode Delivery.
+Inspire Education (RTO# 32067) delivers the BSB51319 Diploma of Work Health & Safety online, and through Mixed Mode Delivery (with Workplace required).
 This means students complete their course at their own pace, using Inspire’s online student portal.
 Delivery includes face-to-face webinars, self-paced study, directed research, and online learning and assessment materials and activities.

 Online study is ideal if you want to learn according to your own schedule, and gain your qualification as fast as you can.
 You can study at your own pace with full trainer support throughout your studies.
 Your course materials are accessed online, so you are free to work on your course in your own time, from anywhere in Australia.